-Pictures And Videos Of Tiger Shroff Leaked From The Sets Of Baaghi 3
+Baaghi 3: Tiger Shroff Pictures And Videos Leaked From The Sets!

-Tiger Shroff and Shraddha Kapoor after shooting for Baaghi 3 in Siberia for a month, took some time off for the New Years celebration, however, the two are back in action and have started the film's last schedule in Jaipur.
-While Tiger has already started shooting, Shraddha will reportedly shoot for her first scene today in Jaipur.
-Small video clips and pictures from their on-location sets have already hit the internet.
+After shooting for Baaghi 3 in Siberia for a month, Bollywood actors Tiger Shroff and Shraddha Kapoor took some time off for New Year 2020 celebrations with their families.
+The two are back in action and have started Baaghi 3's last schedule in Jaipur.
+While Tiger has shot for some portions, Shraddha will reportedly shoot for her first scene today in the city.
+Video clips and pictures from their sets have already hit the Internet.

-The pictures also show co start Riteish Deshmukh in a police uniform along with Tiger.
-Most of the pictures show the two riding around the city on a bike with a side scooter.
-Tiger can be seen in his action avatar, wearing blue denim and checkered shirt.
-Take a look:
+The leaked pictures of Baaghi 3 also show co-star Riteish Deshmukh in a police uniform along with Tiger Shroff.
+Most of the pictures show the two actors riding around the city on a motorbike with a side scooter, Sholay style.
+Tiger can be seen in an action avatar, wearing blue denims and a checkered shirt.
+Take a look!

 Riteish Deshmukh and Tiger Shroff on the set of #Baaghi3 in Jaipur pic.twitter.com/10kdXEopDn— RiteishD 24x7 (@Riteishdfc) January 5, 2020